-Related-party borrowings paid by foreign-owned Luxembourg subsidiaries to foreign companies are subject to the Luxembourg arm's-length principles as well as the interest deduction limitation rules (see 2.5 Imposed Limits on Deduction of Interest).
+Related-party borrowings paid by foreign-owned Luxembourg subsidiaries to foreign companies are subject to the Luxembourg arm's length principle as well as interest deduction limitation rules (see 2.5 Imposed Limits on Deduction of Interest).

 6. Key Features of Taxation of Foreign Income of Local Corporations